tobiheim/teams-health-feature-monitoring/README.md

    ![Apply the SP template](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/sp4.png)

    After you applied the template you should see the following newly created lists.
+If not, please refresh the browser.

    ![Verify the lists](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/sp5.png)

 #### 4. Import the Power Automate flow

-   Navigate to the Power Automate portal (https://us.flow.microsoft.com).
+   Navigate to the Power Automate portal (https://us.flow.microsoft.com) and go to **My flows**.

    Select Import to add the flow template to your environment.

    ![Select flow import](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/pa1.png)